Qebit/dash/contrib/README.md

 Construct a linear, no-fork, best version of the blockchain.

 ### [Qos](/contrib/qos) ###
 A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Dash network.
-This means one can have an always-on xeked instance running, and another local xeked/xeke-qt instance which connects to this node and receives blocks from it.
+This means one can have an always-on akaxd instance running, and another local akaxd/akax-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.